forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 The principle of God's revelation is shown as follows:

-First is God who is the source of all revelation.
-He gives the revelation to Christ, and Christ gives it to His prophets, through the agency of His angels, and His prophets give that revelation to us.
-This is a universal principle revelaed throughout the scripture.
-Let's see several examples
+First, God is the source of all revelation.
+He gives the revelation to Christ, and Christ gives it to His prophets through the agency of His angels, and His prophets then give that revelation to us.
+This is a universal principle revealed throughout Scripture.

 ## Jacob's vision

-Read full vision in [Genesis 28:11-17](https://www.biblegateway.com/passage/?search=Genesis+28.11-17&version=KJV).
-The relevant part in our case are verses 12 and 13:
+The entire vision is described in [Genesis 28:11-17](https://www.biblegateway.com/passage/?search=Genesis+28.11-17&version=KJV).
+The principle of God’s revelation is outlined as follows:

 > [!bible] [Genesis 28:12-13 - KJV](https://www.biblegateway.com/passage/?search=Genesis+28:11-17&version=kjv)
 > 12. And he dreamed, and behold **a ladder set up on the earth, and the top of it reached to heaven: and behold the angels of God ascending and descending on it**.